-Later you will design some better features.
-Our simple feature set includes one feature for
+Later you will implement more intelligent features.
+Our simple features have one feature for

-each pixel location, which can take values 0 or 1 (off or on).
-The features are encoded as
+each pixel location, which can take values 0 or 1.
+The features are encoded as a

 A skeleton implementation of a naive Bayes classifier is provided for you in